GRV96/commitfetch/README.md

 | PeterIJia/android_xlight  | 397               |
 | scottyab/rootbeer         | 191               |

-`demo_read_commits.py` shows how to read the commit representations recorded by `demo_write_commits.py`.
+`demo_read_commits.py` shows how to read the commit representations recorded in a text file.
 It confirms that the reading was successful by displaying a commit's data in the console.

 Execution example: